aipachakutiqwan/langgraph-gemini-snippet/CONTRIBUTING.md

     poe test
     ```
 - Commit your changes using Commitizen for standardized commit messages.
     ```bash
     cz commit
     ```
-- If necessary, create a new release version and bump the version number. **An initial bump is mandatory after any change is released to production.**
+- If necessary, create a new release version and bump the version number.
     ```bash
     cz bump --changelog
     ```
-- If the previous step was successful, push your code and create a pull request to the "release-dev" branch for code review and deployment to the GCP development environment.
+- If the previous step was successful, push your code and create a pull request to the "main" branch for code review.

 ## :pushpin: Next steps